-Assistant Director for Commercial is the Council's Assistant Director for Commercial and Assets.
+Assistant Director for Commercial and Assets is the Council's Assistant Director for Commercial and Assets.

-and Assets

 HR Advisor is an Officer allocated by the Head of HR.

-Invitation to

-Tender

-is a document which invites providers to bid for the provision of Works, Supplies or Services.
+Invitation to Tender is a document which invites providers to bid for the provision of Works, Goods or Services.
 Key Influencer is an Officer within a procurement project who, by virtue of their normal duties in that project, could influence the choice of provider.
 Legal Advisor is an Officer allocated by the County Solicitor.

-Light Touch Regime

-Contracts for health, social, prison, postal, certain legal services and other community services, which effectively replaced the previous Part B services in historic Public a designated Officer of the Council with the unique role to ensure that the Council, its Officers and Elected Councillors maintain the highest standards in all they do.
+Light Touch Regime Contracts for health, social, prison, postal, certain legal services and other community services, which effectively replaced the previous Part B services in historic Public Contracts Regulations.
+Monitoring Officer a designated Officer of the Council with the unique role to ensure that the Council, its Officers and Elected Councillors maintain the highest standards in all they do.
+Offer and Acceptance is the process of awarding a Contract which is usually conducted without signature.

-Contracts Regulations.

-Monitoring Officer

-Offer and Acceptance

-is the process of awarding a Contract which is usually

-conducted without signature.

 Officer is any employee of the Council and also Members.

-Pre-Qualification is the stage used to assess providers for inclusion in the shortlist of providers who will be invited to submit a final tender.
+Pre- Qualification is the stage used to assess providers for inclusion in the shortlist of providers who will be invited to submit a final tender.
 They specifically evaluate the suitability of potential providers in relation to their technical knowledge and experience, capability and financial and economic standing.
 Procurement Advisor is an Officer allocated by the Assistant Director for Commercial and Assets.
 Procurement / Purchasing Card The 'pCard' is an efficient means of ordering and paying using a bespoke credit card issued by the Council.
 Refer to Staffordshire County Council's Financial Regulations for more details.

-Procurement Instructions

-issued separately, are technical procurement instructions which are enabled by, and underpin, these Regulations.
-The Procurement Tool Kit is an example of a Procurement is a particular Procurement Instruction which outlines the processes and considerations involved in compiling a quotation and tender for contract spends below the
+Procurement Instructions issued separately, are technical procurement instructions which are enabled by, and underpin, these Regulations.
+The Procurement Tool Kit is an example of a Procurement Instruction.
+Procurement Tool Kit is a particular Procurement Instruction which outlines the processes and considerations involved in compiling a quotation and tender for contract spends below the together with some UK reforms aimed to make public procurement more accessible to small businesses.

-Instruction.

-Procurement Tool Kit